motion/orbit/notes/next-nate.md

 NEW SITE SECTIONS:

-1. "heads up display" + "apps for teams" + "simple"
-2. screenshot/illustration
-3. Make apps, easy (show more)
-4. Augment your OS (show interaction with home)
+1. Augment your OS (show interaction with home)
-5. Best DX, ever (hover to define DX) (SHOW MORE)
+2. Best DX, ever (hover to define DX) (SHOW MORE)
-6. IN as easy as OUT (show OCR/pinning + syncing/graph)
+3. IN as easy as OUT (show OCR/pinning + syncing/graph)
-7. BATTERIES => FEATURES
-   1. Have 3 buttons on the top with sections:
-      1. (Development)
-         1. Webpack 5
-         2. Fast Refresh
-         3. 100ms HMR
-         4. Visual App Manager
-         5. 0-config Build system
-      2. (Interface)
-         1. Virtualized Tables/Lists
-         2. Powerful Selections
-         3. Forms, Flows
-         4. 80 Components, 50 hooks
-         5. Suspense integrated / hooks
-      3. (Apps)
-         1. Syncers/Multi-Process
-         2. QueryBuilder
-         3. GraphQL
-         4. Drag/Drop
-         5. Shared Bits
-         6. Clipboard
-         7. NLP/Searchable

 (if anything, just show footer here and have a FEATURES page)